qppd/Smart-Sprayer/README.md

 2. The system will initialize all modules automatically
 3. LCD will display initialization status
 4. System is ready for operation

+### WiFi Manager Reset
+- Hold the WiFi reset button (GPIO 23) for 3 seconds during boot to enter WiFi manager AP mode
+- This allows reconfiguration of WiFi credentials without reprogramming the device

 ### Serial Command Interface
 The system provides a comprehensive serial command interface for testing and configuration.
 Connect to the ESP32 using Arduino Serial Monitor at 9600 baud rate.